mc2285/stm32-ntru/test-results/pqNTRUSign.md

 As one can easily see, the SHA512 implementation takes the most FLASH memory.
 Using the hardware hash module would be a good idea to reduce the memory footprint.

-The resulting size would be arround 15kB.
+The resulting size would be arround 15kB for functions + 16kB of constants defined in the `param.c` file.

 #### Script used